Why are electric bikes so expensive?

 On top of that, several nations across the globe have instituted incentives that offset the cost of e-bike ownership with many others following suit.
 Here in the U.S., a proposed tax credit could cover the cost of a new e-bike by up to 30 percent, so even if prices are slow to fall there is hopefully financial help on the way.

 Now for the sobering news: Don’t hold your breath that e-bike prices will come down anytime soon.
 In fact, be ready for them to go up.

-Many e-bike companies, including the more affordable ones, have already increased their prices.
-The hikes aren’t too steep — we’ve typically seen them go up by one or two hundred dollars on average — but costs still aren’t yet trending in the direction most consumers would like (down).
+Many e-bike companies, premium and affordable ones alike, have already increased their prices.
+So far the hikes aren’t too steep — we’ve typically seen them go up by one or two hundred dollars on average from companies like Rad Power Bikes — but costs still aren’t yet trending in the direction most consumers would like (down).

 Eventually, demand will normalize, the parts shortage will fizzle out and manufacturers will be able to catch back up — but be ready for that to take a while.
 Many of the world’s largest components manufacturers are quoting lead times of up to a year for new parts, meaning e-bikes and components will likely be in short supply for quite a while longer.

 Why aren’t available heavy duty/extra long range (min.
 180 miles per day) E-cargo van trikes?

 It’s worth having a look on AliBaba just to see what is being made.
 They might not be available in your country, and there is no way of knowing the quality, but it is interesting.